Guseyn/guseyn.com/web-app/md/posts/async-objects-instead-of-async-calls.md

-# Async Objects instead of Async Calls
+# Async Objects Instead of Async Calls
 <div class="date">26 January 2018</div>

 No secret, OOP in JS is not perfect.
 At least it's not so mature as it's in Java, for example.
 And actually I don't see that anybody from the JavaScript world would use this paradigm as the main concept for their applications.
 In the modern software development the ideas of the object-oriented programming (as itself) are becoming less and less popular and giving way to the ideas of functional programming.
 But I think we should not give up such a powerful and wonderful tool/mechanism that can simplify our complex systems.
 In this article, I'll try to introduce the idea of **async objects** and show how they can help us to get rid of the main problem in asyncronious enviroment...
 Of course, I am talking about **callbacks**.